rShamim-dev/chat-app/README.md

     php artisan migrate --seed
 ```

-8. Or if you use the sqlite then don't needed to create database because sqlite datase file is exists in database folder
+8. Or if you use the sqlite then don't needed to create database because sqlite database file is exists in database folder

 9. Run the project run command